 2. The thought of freedom is exhilarating

-It’s not just that you feel trapped with your partner—although if you're quarantining together, you might actually be trapped with your partner.
-Rather, it’s that you’ve started daydreaming about what your life might be like without being weighed down by their baggage and BS.
-You watch shows about people out living single, freewheeling lives, and you envy them.
-And not because they get to drink and play pool with strangers, and not even because they can have the kind of thrilling sex that knocks over bookshelves.
+Perhaps you feel trapped by your partner, at times, or you’ve started daydreaming about what your life might be like without them in the picture.
+Maybe you watch shows about people living single, freewheeling lives, and you envy them—and not because they get to drink and play pool with strangers, and not even because they can have the kind of thrilling sex that knocks over bookshelves.
 Instead, it's because the only person they have to deal with is themselves.

-3. Your points of view are infuriatingly different
+4. Your points of view are exceedingly different

 “If you feel embarrassed in front of others when your partner speaks, breaking up might make you happier,” says relationship therapist Laurel Steinberg, PhD.
 “Additionally, you may be left wondering if people feel bad for you because of having this partner, which could cause you to distance yourself to avoid feeling this way.”

-A little different than outward conflicts, these are the issues that curdle within over time.
-Whether it's cheating, or making a big life decision without looping you in first, or something else, the thought alone makes you feel sick.
-This is always in the back of your mind, and has made so many interactions tense.
-"Resentments kill our attraction, desire, and intimacy,” says Winter.
-"Resentments that are allowed to linger will eventually destroy our love.”
+Different from outward conflicts, these are the issues that seem to curdle within you over time.
+Whether your partner previously broke your trust or made a big life decision without looping you in first, the thought of this thing or misstep alone leaves you brooding, despite the fact that you’ve talked it over and said you’ve forgiven them.
+“Resentments kill our attraction, desire, and intimacy,” says Winter.
+“And resentments that are allowed to linger will eventually destroy our love.”